ssoudan/edisonIsThePilot/DESIGN.md

                       \-------| compass/gps? |<----------------------/
                               |--------------|

-We assume the rudder system to be linear.
+We assume the rudder system to be an integrating system.

     [Rudder system]
     steering     |------| rudder angle
-    -----------> |   K  | ----------->
+    -----------> | Kr/s | ----------->
     angle        |------|

-The boat is assumed to an integrating system:
+The boat is assumed to an integrating system as well:

     [Boat]
     rudder angle |-------|  heading